 The Plan was developed over the course of 18 months during 2018 and 2019.
-The process was guided by Solano County Transportation Authority (STA) staff and representatives from each of the seven local jurisdictions.
-Their input was sought on key elements, such as existing conditions, bicycle network development and recommendations, pedestrian project identification, and the project prioritization process.
+STA staff and representatives from each of the seven local jurisdictions guided the planning process.
+The consultant team sought their input on key elements, such as existing conditions, bicycle network development and recommendations, pedestrian project identification, and the project prioritization process.
 The Plan was developed in four distinct phases of analysis and public engagement.
 A Plan Development Team (PDT) was formed as an advisory committee which included members from each of the incorporated jurisdictions and representatives from both the STA Bicycle Advisory Committee and Pedestrian Advisory Committee.
 The PDT met seven times over the course of the Plan development process.